iburistu/cync-lan/README.md

 ```

 You should see an A record for your local network.
 If not, your DNS is not set up correctly.

+Additionally, the devices make the DNS query on startup - you need to cycle power for all devices on the network for them to use your local server.